Local Committee Handbook

 Set up a conference call using Zoom

-HUB Cycling has a membership account for Zoom specifically for Local Committees to use.
+HUB Cycling has a membership account for Zoom specifically for Local Committees to use, if Google Meet does not work.

 Zoom has an abundance of manuals available, continuously updated, to help users with setting up meetings, managing registrations, and troubleshooting.